Page Reviewed / Updated - Mar. 2017

 SOURCE is an acronym for Service Options Using Resources in a Community Environment.
 The program is designed for frail, elderly and disabled Georgians who require the level of care typically provided in a nursing home.
-However this program allows eligible individuals to receive care in their homes or communities (such as assisted living residents or personal care homes) and avoid long term nursing home care.
+However, this program allows eligible individuals to receive care in their homes or communities (such as assisted living residents or personal care homes) and avoid having to use long term nursing home care.
 For some very low income participants, this program provides both medical care and non-medical personal care services.

 Originally this program was only available in certain areas of the state, but now it is open to residents statewide.
-In 2013, approximately 20,000 Georgians received assistance under this program.
+In 2014, over 20,000 Georgians received assistance under this program.
 However, even with increased capacity, it is possible that a waiting list for services may exist.
 If an individual is already on Medicaid, the general enrollment time is two months.

 This waiver is operated under Medicaid’s Elderly and Disabled Home and Community Based Services Waiver.

 To be eligible for the SOURCE Waiver, an individual must be 65 years of age and older, or if he or she is under the age of 65, must have a disability.
 As the waiver is intended to divert individuals from nursing home placement, a requirement is that they need nursing home level care.
 To determine this, an assessment must be completed.
 Income and savings also play a role in the eligibility requirements.